 Where Do Skunks Live?

 Skunks cannot climb, so they make their dens at ground level.
 Skunks tend to burrow out their dens in cavities underneath structures such as concrete front steps, wooden porches, decks, sheds, and home additions that do not have foundations.

 The key to getting the animals out from under these steps permanently is to block access.
-A Skedaddle Humane Wildlife Control technician will be able to tell you what work might be required to get the animals out and to keep them out, and to make you aware of potential issues that may be unseen behind the steps.
+A Skedaddle Humane Wildlife Control technician will be able to tell you what needs to be done to remove the skunks and ensure they don’t come back.
 Skedaddle Humane Wildlife Control digs a trench and uses heavy-gauge screening to prevent skunks from gaining entry under porches, sheds, and any place without a solid foundation.